Where are they now? Liverpool’s XI beaten by Northampton in 2010

-And we’ve revisited the team from that night, featuring an Illuminati conspiracy theorist, a striker who reportedly went missing, and the flop dubbed “one of the greatest [footballers] in the world” by Neighbours.
+We’ve revisited the Reds team from that night, featuring an Illuminati conspiracy theorist, a striker who reportedly went missing, and the flop dubbed “one of the greatest [footballers] in the world” by Neighbours.

-A stint at NEC followed before he joined Feyenoord, where he made 32 league appearances, keeping 17 clean sheets as the club won their first Eredivisie title since 1999.
+That summer he joined Feyenoord and made 32 league appearances the following season, keeping 17 clean sheets as the club won their first Eredivisie title since 1999.

-Having come through the ranks at Liverpool, Kelly actually went on to make 23 appearances in the 2010-11 season including 11 in the Premier League.
+Having come through the ranks at Liverpool, Kelly went on to make 23 appearances in the 2010-11 season, including 11 in the Premier League.

-He is now in his fourth year at Crystal Palace, and has earned the impressive record of the shortest ever England career, making it onto the pitch for two minutes of a friendly against Norway in 2012.
+He also holds the impressive record of having the shortest-ever England career, making it onto the pitch for two minutes of a friendly against Norway in 2012.

-The Greek giant was in the midst of a largely unsuccessful two years with Liverpool, and had the dubious honour of captaining the side on the night.
+The Greek giant, who endured a largely unsuccessful two years with Liverpool, had the dubious honour of captaining the side on the night.

 After 232 appearances for Liverpool, and a further two seasons back at first club Brondby, Agger retired from football in 2016.

 He promptly upped sticks and moved to Marbella, where he focuses on various businesses such as a sewer company and a tattoo-sharing website.
 Don’t ask.
 Just don’t.